muhammadwork2020/Manage-Azure-Virtual-Machines/README.md

 # 🧪 Manage Virtual Machines

 ## 📘 Overview
-This repository documents the full walkthrough of **Lab 08: Manage Virtual Machines** from the AZ-104 certification track.
+This repository documents the full walkthrough of **Lab: Manage Virtual Machines** from the AZ-104 certification track.
 It includes step-by-step instructions, screenshots, and commentary for deploying, scaling, and automating Azure Virtual Machines and Virtual Machine Scale Sets (VMSS).

 All tasks were completed in a secure campus lab environment using the Azure Portal, PowerShell, and CLI.
 Screenshots are used in place of screen recordings due to security restrictions.